zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - @param string $text the text that should be formatted
     \-- icon
         \-- html_base - the html code of a font icon (e.g. Font Awesome) as an empty paired <i> tag
+    \-- icon_link
+        \-- html_base - an icon that links to a view of an object, e.g. the edit and the delete icon of a component
     \-- icon_with_title
         \-- html_base - the html of a font awesome icon
     \-- sup